The Fast Friends Method

 We live in a time when it’s easier to connect profiles online than it is to develop deep relationships.
-But it’s not that we don’t want to have fun interactions, develop close friends, or a find a special somebody.
+But we still need to have fun interactions, develop close friends, and a find a special somebody.
 It’s just that sometimes, it’s hard to decipher the unwritten rules of an unfamiliar place and people.
 What you really need, therefore, is a strategy to navigate complex social situations and connect with others while staying true to who you are.

 First Impressions are Visual and Energetic